Justin Trudeau Shows Off His Nerdy Side With Star Wars Socks

-While it's a fact well-established that Canadian Prime Minister Justin Trudeau is a staunch feminist and a young, hip politician, he showed off his nerdy side on none other than International Star Wars Day by prominently sporting a special pair of socks, one of which featured C-3PO and the other of which featured R2-D2.
+While it's a fact well-established that Canadian Prime Minister and international heartthrob Justin Trudeau is a staunch feminist and a young, hip politician, he showed off his nerdy side on none other than International Star Wars Day by prominently sporting a special pair of socks, one of which featured C-3PO and the other of which featured R2-D2.

 In case there was any doubt that Trudeau is really a true Star Wars fan, he posted a picture of the socks to his personal Twitter account along with the caption, "These are the socks you are looking for," referencing Obi-Wan Kenobi's iconic line from the original 1977 movie and the hashtag #MayTheFourthBeWithYou.